richardzhou2029-arch/Practicing-Markdown/project.md

 2. Bananas
 3. Strawberries
 ## Vegetables

 - Carrots
 - Spinach
 - Broccoli

-> Eating healthy helps you feel better
+> Eating healthy helps you feel better.
 ## A Note on Junk Food
 **Moderation is key!**